filviu/blog/content/posts/2012/2012-05-28-errno-32-broken-pipe-in-s3cmd.md

   - temp_on

 ---
-In order to backup a bunch of servers I'm using <a href="http://s3tools.org/s3cmd" target="_blank" rel="noopener">s3cmd</a> to backup files to a Amazon S3 account. s3cmd is a really nice tool as it works from the command line, does encryption on the fly and can use the https protocol for upload.
+In order to backup a bunch of servers I'm using [s3cmd](http://s3tools.org/s3cmd) to backup files to a Amazon S3 account. s3cmd is a really nice tool as it works from the command line, does encryption on the fly and can use the https protocol for upload.

 I used